Nathaniel-DU/Word-Guess-Game/README.md

 # Word-Guess-Game
 Word Guess Game
 About
-This is my word guess game,
+This is my word guess game, its not as good as I wanted, but I did my best and put in around 25 hours of struggle, so Im proud of it.

 Demo
-You should put the link to your application here.
-Example- Demo Site: This link will take you to google
+link to my application. https://nathaniel-du.github.io/Word-Guess-Game/

 Requirements
-Here you will list the dependencies of the application.
-We dont have any yet so it is not needed.
-Example -

-Node
-NPM
-MongoDB
-Build Tools
-This is where you will list any technologies used like jQuery, or Bootstrap.
-Example -
+Here are the vital functions:

+document.onkeypress = onKeyFunc;

+function onKeyFunc(event) {
+    var letter = event.key;
+    if(newWord.includes(letter)){
+        console.log(letter)
+        if(!correctGuess.includes(letter)){
+            correctGuess.push(letter);
+            ReplaceLetters(displayWord, newWord, letter);
+        } else {

+this is the key press function, it lets the user know if they guessed right or wrong and tracks keystroke.

+else {
+        remainingGuesses--;
+        remainingGuessesText.textContent = remainingGuesses;

+        if (remainingGuesses === 0) {
+            alert ("THE GAME IS OVER AND YOU LOSE");
+            gameStart();

+This statement will alert the user to a loss and restart the game.

+technologies used:

 Bootstrap
 jQuery
-React
+CSS